 While most of the law schools offer admissions based on the LSAT, the students who have scored above 150 are likely to get admission to good law schools.
 However, to secure a seat in some of the prestigious universities like Stanford, Yale, and Harvard, you are required to score 170 or above.
 Given below is the list of top law schools and their accepted scores:

 |Law School||Country||LSAT Score||QS Ranking 2022|

 |LSE||UK||Not RequiredLNAT Preferred||49|

 |New York University||US||167-172||42|

-While the law schools in the US affiliated to the American Bar Association (ABA) have made it mandatory for students to qualify LSAT to seek admission, UK does not recognize the test and have their own national exams.
-Further, top law schools across Australia also require the admission test score.
+While the law schools in the US affiliated with the American Bar Association (ABA) have made it mandatory for students to qualify LSAT to seek admission, the UK does not recognize the test and has its national exams.
+Further, top law schools across Australia also require admission test scores.
 Canada has also recently started admitting students based on the scores of this exam.
 Here is the list of some of the Law colleges in Canada that accept the exam:

 - University of Alberta